Make The McCall Promise Today!

 Avalanche Safety

 In addition to the daily forecasts, the Payette Avalanche Center hosts several education programs and clinics each winter.
 From two-day immersive avalanche safety training to women’s only clinics, we highly recommend partaking in one of these educational courses, especially if you are new to backcountry recreation.
+Check their event calendar for details here.

 Check the forecast here and subscribe for updates here: payetteavalanche.org